Anatolian Shepherd Dog

 Food / Diet

 Even though this is a big dog, the Anatolian Shepherd is a conservative eater.
 This breed doesn’t do well with commercial foods that are high in protein.
 In its native environment, the Anatolian Shepherd sticks to a mainly a vegetarian diet.
 But your dog will thrive quite well on a quality lamb/rice or chicken based diet.
 You may choose to go with a commercially produced holistic diet, or supplement a dry food diet with cooked chicken, cooked rice, yogurt and/or cottage cheese.
 As well, a Vitamin C supplement will offer additional health benefits to your Anatolian Shepherd Dog.
+This is not a particularly easy dog to feed given these very specific dietary requirements.

 The Anatolian Shepherd Dog needs a large home with lots of space, and loves to be outside.